SConnolly1886/AWS-Site-to-Site-VPN/README.md

 ## Setting up the environments

-Use the cloudformation templates to set up the respective environments -AWSenv
+Use the cloudformation templates to set up the respective environments -S2SVPN-AWS
--ONPREMenv

-This should take a few minutes to set everything up...
+-S2SVPN-ON-P

+As usual wait out the setup...

 ## Router IPs

-When setting up a site-to-site VPN you must make note of the IP address for the on-site public facing routers.
+When setting up a site-to-site VPN you must make note of the IP address for the on-prem side of things.
+You will need the IP for the Router(s) as well as the internal CIDR that you intend to connect via VPN.

-In this example they can be found as outputs `Router1Public` and `Router2Public`
+In this example the routers IP's can be found as outputs: `Router1Public` and `Router2Public`

-## Creating On-prem Customer Gateways
+## Creating On-prem Customer Gateways (CGW)

-### Set up On-prem router 1
+In this example there are 2 on-premises routers therefore 2 customer gateways are required.

+### How do you set up a CGW for Router1?
-Select `Customer Gateways` under `Virtual private Network (VPN)` and create a CGW Set the name of the CGW as `ONPREM-ROUTER1` and click `Dynamic` for routing
+-Select `Customer Gateways` under `Virtual private Network (VPN)` and create a CGW -Set the name of the CGW as `ROUTER1` and click `Dynamic` for routing
-Set BGP ASN to `65016`
+-Set BGP ASN to `65016`
-Set IP Address to Router1PubIP
+-Set IP Address to Router1PubIP (The public IP for Router1)
-Click `create Customer gateway`
+-create `Customer gateway`

 Note: You can set a private BGP ASN in the range of `64512 to 65535`

-### Set up On-prem router 2
+### How do you set up a CGW for Router2?
+That's right, it's the same as Router1.
+So just repeat the steps:
-Select `Customer Gateways` under `Virtual private Network (VPN)`  and create a CGW Set the name of the CGW as `ONPREM-ROUTER2` and click `Dynamic` for routing
+-Select `Customer Gateways` under `Virtual private Network (VPN)`  and create a CGW -Set the name of the CGW as `ROUTER2` and click `Dynamic` for routing
-Set BGP ASN to `65016`
+-Set BGP ASN to `65016` (the same as Router1)
-Set IP Address to Router2PubIP
+-Set IP Address to Router2PubIP (The public IP for Router2)
-Click `create Customer gateway`
+-create `Customer gateway`

 ## CONFIRM THERE IS STILL NO CONNECTIVITY
 Select `ONPREM-SERVER2` EC2 instance and connect to it through SSM Session Manager and try pinging EC2-B `ping IP_ADDRESS_OF_EC2-B`
-It won't work yet...more to do
+It won't work yet...there's still more to do

 ## Next step
-Now 2 vpn attachments need to be created for the TGW.
+Now 2 vpn attachments need to be created for the Transit Gateway (TGW).
 In essence its creating 2 vpn connections, 1 for each of the customer gateways in the on-prem environment.
 Each vpn connection has 2 tunnels for each AWS Endpoint pointing to the on-prem router.
 This step is needed in order to download the config files (for configuring on-prem VPN endpoints)

 ### Create the VPN Attacments for TGW

-In AWS, navigatw to TGW attacments and create a TGW attacment.
+In AWS, navigate to TGW attachments and create a TGW attacment.
 For transit gateway ID in the dropdown select the TGW created in the cloudformation stack.
 -Attacment type: `VPN`
 -`Customer gateway`: `Existing`
--`Customer gateway ID` : `ONPREM-ROUTER1`
+-`Customer gateway ID` : `ROUTER1`
 -`Routing options` : `Dynamic`
 -`Enable Acceleration`
 -`Create Attachment`